collectivecardgame/library/docs/card-creator-advanced.md

 ## "This card's..." is a Lie

 The "This card's..." block is common way to quickly use properties of the card you're editing, but what it actual does is a bit more complex.
-"This card's..." searches through a heirarchy of different objects, looking for the property you've picked.
+"This card's..." searches through a hierarchy of different objects, looking for the property you've picked.
 ![Property Search Hierarchy](assets/scope-hierarchy-diagram.png)

 ### Object Types